-(5) If the COM determines that it would be in the best interests of the post for the assignment of the alleged perpetrator of a sexual assault to be curtailed, the COM may make a request to DGHR for the involuntary curtailment of the employee in accordance with the procedures in 3 FAM 2443.2.
+(5) If the COM determines that it would be in the best interests of the post for the assignment of the alleged perpetrator of a sexual assault to be curtailed, the COM may make a request to DGTM for the involuntary curtailment of the employee in accordance with the procedures in 3 FAM 2443.2.
 As an exceptional measure, the COM may direct an immediate involuntary curtailment under the procedures in 3 FAM 2443.3.
-Prior to any curtailment action, the COM should consult with DS/DO/OSI and HR/ER.
-DS/DO/OSI, HR/ER, and DGHR are available for consultations at any point in the curtailment process.
+Prior to any curtailment action, the COM should consult with DS/DO/OSI and GTM/ER.
+DS/DO/OSI, GTM/ER, and DGTM are available for consultations at any point in the curtailment process.

 (6) Following a reported sexual assault, post may wish to update or re-issue policies or operations.
-Post may consult with L, DS/DO/OSI, HR/ER, and/or DGHR to discuss whether modifications are necessary.
+Post may consult with L, DS/DO/OSI, GTM/ER, and/or DGTM to discuss whether modifications are necessary.

 3 FAM 1713 GENERAL REPORTING PROCEDURES IN CASES OF SEXUAL ASSAULT

 a.
 The Department strongly encourages anyone aware of a sexual assault that falls under 3 FAM 1710 to immediately report allegations of sexual assault to: